kox/movieDBex/README.md

 * Searcher: Component where the input search will be included
 * Movies: Component to render all movies or a loading message

+## REDUX

+The main reason to use this library is to simplify the flow of data between the view and the model.
+Abstracting the communication between then and implmenting oneway flow, allows to have full control of the state

+### Actions

+For this application, I will create 2 actions:

+* SEARCH_MOVIES: This action will be dispatched when users submit the searcher.
+* RECEIVE_MOVIES: This action will be dispatched when the API sent back the movies

 ### Thanks